zzuliys/OrbbecSDK-K4A-Wrapper/README.md

 cmake --install
 ```

-### Enjoy it!
+### Test it!

 Connect the Orbbec camera to your PC, and run the k4aviewer.

 ## Attention

-1. The library of this branch is not support the K4A device, please use the [Native K4A](https://github.com/microsoft/Azure-Kinect-Sensor-SDK) library to control the K4A device.
+1. The library of this branch is not support the K4A device, please use the [Native K4A](https://github.com/microsoft/Azure-Kinect-Sensor-SDK) library to access the K4A device.